2023 Iowa Catholic Conference

 Responsibility, rehabilitation and restoration are the foundation for the necessary reform of our broken criminal justice system.
-Retributive justice should be replaced with restorative principles tailored with mercy.
+Retributive justice should be practiced in complement with restorative principles.

 The Iowa Catholic Conference’s legislative priorities were formulated in consultation with its Human Life and Dignity Committee and Education Committee and approved by the Iowa Catholic Conference Board of Directors.
 Items may be added or withdrawn as the situation requires.
 For more information on taking action, consult the Iowa Catholic Conference website at www.iowacatholicconference.org.

 - An Education Savings Account program to assist parents of nonpublic school students

 - Initiatives which would make health care more readily available and affordable to all Iowans, including immigrants and their children, and increase the availability of mental health care, palliative care and hospice service

 - Limiting the harm of abortion to the greatest extent possible in Iowa law

 - Enhancing support for pregnant mothers, babies and families in need

 - Assistance for the resettlement of refugees